 Witness the Greatest Show on Dirt

 For about three weeks each summer, Downtown Omaha becomes the epicenter of the college baseball universe!
-Fans from all over the country flock to Nebraska’s largest city to root on their favorite team in the College World Series at TD Ameritrade Park.
+Fans from all over the country flock to Nebraska’s largest city to root on their favorite team in the College World Series at Charles Schwab Field.
 Thousands watch as the nation’s eight best teams battle it out for the title.
 The CWS is one of Omaha’s top events each year, even if you’re not a sports fan!
 There’s plenty to do outside the ballpark, including sampling food from friendly tailgaters, enjoying games and concerts in the outdoor pavilion, and exploring the various restaurants and attractions in the downtown area!

 You Can Find an Event for Any Interest